ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/schedule.md

 To unsubscribe you click the *Unsubscribe* link under the **Schedules** tab.
 Alternatively, each alert email has an embedded unsubscribe link which you can also use.

+Important information:
+* By default alerts are disabled
-In order to avoid spam the maximum number of emails that can be sent per app per day is limited to **40**.
+* In order to avoid spam the maximum number of emails that can be sent per app per day is limited to **40**.
+* Alerts are sent only to users who have subscribed to receive them using the email from your Mendix account.
+* Subscription is per app, so that you can decide to subscribe only to certain apps that you are interested in.
+* If you enable alerts for a schedule then by default an alert will only be sent if the scheduled run is not passed.
+You can change this behavior per schedule so that an alert is sent always regardless of the result.